Make the most of your time in college and follow the action steps outlined below to achieve your career goals.

 Juniors: Making Connections

-- Prepare for interviews by scheduling a practice interview with a career counselor.
+- Prepare for interviews by scheduling a practice interview with a career coach.
 Online practice is also available through Optimal Resume.

 - Secure an internship or part-time job in your career field.
 Sign in to Handshake for job and internship postings.